 We find that the amount given by player 1 participants to player 2 participants are similar when player 2's donation was in private, regardless of who won the election in player 2's area.
 This helps us deal with confounds, such as learning about local motives to privately oppose immigration (since shifting perceptions on who won the election in player 2's area could have changed the perception of what that area is).
 Player 1 participants also give a similar amount to player 2 when his decision was in public when told that Clinton won in player 2's area.
-The logic is simple: there is no social pressure to act as a xenophobe in an area where Clinton won (the pressure is actually in the opposite direction).
+The logic is simple: there is no social pressure to act as a xenophobe in an area where Clinton won (the pressure is, if anything, in the opposite direction).
 Therefore it must be that player 2 is indeed a xenophobe, just like in the private cases that also did not involve social considerations.
 In the final treatment, where player 2's decisions were to be observed in an area where Trump won the election, player 1 participants give significantly more to player 2.
 Player 2 was now potentially subject to social pressure to publicly act as a xenophobe since his donation decision was going to be observed by local peers in an area where Trump won the election.
 The inference player 1 could make on whether player 2 was truly a xenophobe is therefore weakened due to the strategic incentives player 2 could have to donate in order to pander to the majority.
 Here again, we use the information on who won the election in player 2's area as an instrument for player 1's perception of the popularity of xenophobia in that area, and show that these perceptions affect the amount given by player 1 when player 2's decision was public but not when it was private.

-In Appendix D we present the design and results from a similar experiment conducted on mTurk, where participants were asked to play a dictator game with another respondent in Switzerland, and where we manipulated perceptions of the popularity of anti-Muslim sentiment in Switzerland, by randomly giving information about the 2009 Swiss referendum that banned the construction of minarets in that country.
+In Appendix E we present the design and results from a similar experiment conducted on mTurk, where participants were asked to play a dictator game with another respondent in Switzerland.
+In that experiment, we manipulated perceptions of the popularity of anti-Muslim sentiment in Switzerland, by randomly giving information about the 2009 Swiss referendum that banned the construction of minarets in that country.
 The results are again consistent with the predictions of our framework.

-Our results suggest that Trump's rise in popularity and eventual electoral victory could have casually changed social norms regarding the expression of xenophobic views in the U.S. Though we detect no changes in privately-held views, we believe the findings on public expression are of great policy relevance.9
+Our results suggest that Trump's rise in popularity and eventual electoral victory casually changed social norms regarding the expression of xenophobic views in the U.S. Though we detect no changes in privately-held views, we believe the findings on public expression are of great policy relevance.7

-9For example, increases in public expression of anti-immigrant sentiment might also lead to more frequent acts of hate crime against immigrants, and might also facilitate coordination for large-scale actions, such as demonstrations and movements.
+7For example, increases in public expression of anti-immigrant sentiment might also lead to more frequent acts of hate crime against immigrants, and might also facilitate coordination for large-scale actions, such as demonstrations and movements.
 Recent work provides evidence that such demonstrations and movements might affect many important outcomes, from election results (Madestam et al., 2013) to the stock market valuation of different firms (Acemoglu, Hassan and Tahoun, 2018).
-In addition, reductions in the stigma associated with holding previouslyextreme views might lead to shifts in the language used in and reported by the popular media, and might also reduce
+In addition, a reduction in the stigma associated with holding previouslyextreme views might lead to shifts in the language used in and reported by the popular media, and might also reduce the stigma associated with consuming and discussing certain news sources on the far side of the political spectrum.